Arya4930/Rocket-Telementary-Extractor/README.md

 	<br />
 </div>

-### Currently works only for Starship.
+### Currently works only for Starship and New Glenn.
 Support for Falcon-9 and other rockets in progress

 This project leverages the Azure Vision API to extract telemetry data shown on the screen from frames, achieving a high accuracy of upto ~99.6%.
 However, due to the frame-by-frame analysis, the processing time can be significant (~2.5 hours for analyzing a 1-hour Video).